containers/podman/docs/source/markdown/options/restart.md

 Podman provides a systemd unit file, podman-restart.service, which restarts containers after a system reboot.

-If container will run as a system service, generate a systemd unit file to manage it.
+If container runs as a system service, generate a systemd unit file to manage it.
 See **podman generate systemd**.